UWA-Medical-Physics-Research-Group/turtwig/docs/contributing.rst

 >>> pipe(
 ...
 [3, 4],   # value to be passed along
 ...     lambda lst: lst * 4,
-...     identity if do_nothing else concat,   # tz.identity will be called here
-...     curried.get(5),  # get(5) is still a FUNCTION, see "curry" below
+...     identity if do_nothing else concat,   # identity will be called here ...     curried.get(5),  # get(5) is still a FUNCTION, see "curry" below
 ...     str,
 ... )